uklance/tapestry-cometd/README.md

 ## Demo

-Download the tapestry-cometd-demo from here [here](https://github.com/uklance/tapestry-cometd-demo) Run the following command
+Download the tapestry-cometd-demo from here [here](https://github.com/uklance/tapestry-cometd-demo) and run the following command from the command line.
 ```
 mvn jetty:run
 ```